55382/FIRST-project-in-web-scraping-/README.md

 # FIRST-project-in-web-scraping-
-I worked with Beautiful soup  on the "books to scrape "
+I used Beautiful soup  on the  page "books to scrape " my work was about :
+Scraping  the books (name, price, rate) for each category and put them into a CSV & Excel file